sarath-menon/crazyswarm2/_experiments/ReadMe.md

 - The finished reports combine the data and experiment information and are stored in the folder ```reports```

+> Note: The reports are not uploaded to this repository because they are too large.
+You can create them automatically and in one run by yourself, see the next section for more information.

 ## 2. code

 0. If not already there, create the three folders mentioned above in the directory ```_experiments```